-At the beginning of the webinar, Eren talked about the structure of Growth-Driven Marketing and how Content Marketing covers every process.
+At the beginning of the webinar, Eren talked about the structure of Growth Marketing and how Content Marketing covers every process.

 Then, he explained the importance of defining the brand/solution or product before creating content marketing tactics through our online learning platform- the Growth Marketing Hub.